 Although we agree in general with what Pett says, we think his statement that a person who becomes a Christian “lives only for Christ” is too exclusive.
-Although we believe that a person who becomes a Christian should give top priority to Jesus Christ with regard to how they conduct their life, we do not think this means that they are free to neglect the wellbeing of their family and close friends.
+Although a person who becomes a Christian should give top priority to Jesus Christ with regard to how they conduct their life, this does not mean that they are not responsible for the welfare of other people, especially their family.

 With regard to the same verse of scripture, Matthew Henry’s Complete Commentary on the Bible provides perspective that is similar to that of Pett as to the basic changes in the nature of a person after that person becomes a true Christian.
 Henry states,

-For if any man be in Christ, if any man be a Christian indeed, and will approve himself such, he is, or he must be, a new creature, 2 Corinthians 5:17.
+For if any man be in Christ, if any man be a Christian indeed, and will approve himself such, he is, or he must be, a new creature. . . .
 Some read it, Let him be a new creature.
 This ought to be the care of all who profess the Christian faith, that they be new creatures; not only that they have a new name, and wear a new livery, but that they have a new heart and new nature.
 And so great is the change the grace of God makes in the soul, that, as it follows, old things are passed away – old thoughts, old principles, and old practices, are passed away; and all these things must become new.

-Likewise, John Gill’s Exposition on the Whole Bible provides perspective regarding 2 Corinthians 5:17 that relate to the basic changes in a person’s nature after that person becomes a true Christian.
+Likewise, John Gill’s Exposition on the Whole Bible provides perspective regarding 2 Corinthians 5:17 that relates to the basic changes in a person’s nature after that person becomes a true Christian.
 Gill says,

 [T]here is a new course of life, both of faith and holiness; a new way of serving God through Christ by the Spirit, and from principles of grace; a new, another, and better righteousness is received and embraced; new companions are sought after, and delighted in. . . .

-In addressing the same scripture verse, Adam Clarke Commentary mentions several examples of the general types of changes that occur in a person’s nature after that person becomes a true Christian.
+In addressing the same scripture, Adam Clarke Commentary mentions several examples of the general types of changes that occur in a person’s nature after that person becomes a true Christian.
 Clarke declares,

 It is vain for a man to profess affinity to Christ according to the flesh, while he is unchanged in his heart and life, and dead in trespasses and sins; for he that is in Christ, that is, a genuine Christian, having Christ dwelling in his heart by faith, is a new creature; his old state is changed: he was a child of Satan, he is now a child of God; he was a slave of sin, and his works were death; he is now made free from sin, and has his fruit unto holiness, and the end everlasting life.
 He was before full of pride and wrath; he is now meek and humble.
 He formerly had his portion in this life and lived for this world alone; he now hath God for his portion, and he looks not at the things which are seen, but at the things which are eternal.
 Therefore, old things are passed away.